Gabrie5a/Gabrie5a.github.io/S24_WebDev/Project/README.md

 ## Features

-- **Search Lyrics**: Users can search for song lyrics using keywords.
+- **Search Lyrics**: Users can search for song lyrics using the artist and song title.

 ## Getting Started